Building Resilient Food Systems During COVID-19 and Beyond

 Webinar: What’s a food system anyway?
 Unpacking the global and local food system.

-Join Navin Ramankutty, Professor, Faculty of Science, Institute for Resources, Environment and Sustainability & Will Valley, Senior Instructor in LFS and Academic Director of the Land, Food and Community Series as they teach you the fundamentals of what comprises a food system and what factors influence it.
+Join Navin Ramankutty, Professor, Faculty of Arts, School of Public Policy and Global Affairs (SPPGA) and Faculty of Science, Institute for Resources, Environment and Sustainability & Will Valley, Senior Instructor in the Faculty of Land and Food Systems and Academic Director of the Land, Food and Community Series as they teach you the fundamentals of what comprises a food system and what factors influence it.
 This will be a great primer for future talks in our series, so be sure to register for this and the whole series below.